JordanMartinez/purescript-jordans-reference/00-Getting-Started/ReadMe.md

 #### How long will it take me before I can write idiomatic code and be productive in PureScript?

 The average time for learning FP languages in general is usually 6 months due to the following reasons:
+- Many tutorials/guides assume their readers already know foundational principles.
+New learners who read them often do not know, nor are even aware of, those foundational principles.
+    - This project's `Hello World/FP Philosophical Foundations` folder exists to counter this issue
 - The syntax for FP languages are paradigmatically different than the syntax with which most developers are familiar (C/Java/Python).
 It takes a while just to get used to a "different" syntax family before it feels normal.
 Until it feels normal, reading through code examples will be harder.
     - This project's `Syntax` folder exists to counter the above issue.
 - Related to the above, FP languages often use symbol-based aliases to refer to functions that are well-known to FP Programmers instead of those functions' literal names (e.g. `<$>` instead of `map`, `<$` instead of `voidRight`, `$>` instead of `voidLeft`).
 It's more concise and similarities between these symbol-based aliases add meaning to them, such as their "direction."
 Since new learners do not already know that to which function a symbol refers, it can be hard to know what that function even does